-In the morning we will take a tour by becak (three wheeled bicycle taxi) through Yogyakarta, a lovely city set in a broad, green crescent of fertile rice lands that blanket the southern reaches of Mt.
+In the morning we will take a tour by becak (three-wheeled bicycle taxi) through Yogyakarta, a lovely city set in a broad, green crescent of fertile rice lands that blanket the southern reaches of Mt.
 Merapi.
 The city is known as the artistic heart of Java where it is possible to see batik workshops, gamelan orchestras, ballet, and all night puppet shows, in addition to some of the best handicraft shopping in all of Asia.
-One highlight of our tour will be our visit to the "Water Palace", once a splendid pleasure park of palaces, pools, and underground passages and waterways for the Sultan of Yogyakarta.
+One highlight of our tour will be our visit to the Water Palace, once a splendid pleasure park of palaces, pools, and underground passages and waterways for the Sultan of Yogyakarta.
 Today, Yogyakarta's artistic community has established itself in this inspiring and serene setting.
-We will also have the opportunity to explore the Sultan's Palace, the only active Sultanate in Indonesia, and enjoy a buffet lunch on the Palace grounds.
+We will also have the opportunity to explore the Sultan's Palace, the only active Sultanate in Indonesia, and enjoy a buffet lunch on the palace grounds.
 After lunch we venture into the exotic Bird Market.
 Following dinner we will attend a shadow puppet performance, one of the traditional arts of Java.
-Overnight in Yogyakarta.

 An early morning drive to the fabled steps of Borobudur (8th c.), the world's largest Buddhist monument and the greatest ancient monument in the Southern Hemisphere.
 This fantastic complex was buried beneath volcanic ash for almost 1,000 years until excavations in the late 19th century, and remains today a brilliant synthesis of sculpture and architecture.

 Day 5: To Mt.
 Bromo

-Day 6: Mt.
+Day 6: Volcanic Landscape of Mt.
 Bromo